 The scan helps understand the position of the placenta.
 Conditions like placenta praevia, which is when the placenta covers the mother’s cervix either totally or partially, can be diagnosed during this scan.
 Ideally, the lower end of the placenta should not be lying too close to the cervix.

 Some parents request to see their babies in the womb, and now it is even better as there are ways to take 3D images of the child in the womb.

 7. Size of the Baby

 The estimated fetal weight (EFW) is usually compared to other fetuses of the same gestational age.
 An EFW which shows on the 50th percentile is considered to be the average size.
 Anything lower than the 10th percentile is a small baby, and if the percentile is above 90, it is a big baby.

-The measurements of the baby’s blood flow in the umbilical cord are measured using something called Doppler studies.
+The measurements of the baby’s blood flow in the umbilical cord can be made using something called Doppler studies.
 These are very helpful in determining the well-being and health of your baby.
 For those babies that are not developing properly, there will be a change in the blood flow, and this is what the doctors monitor as they will be able to assess if the baby needs to be delivered early or not.

-There are three ways in which your baby could be positioned inside the womb.
-These are the cephalic position (Heads down), breech position (buttocks down, head at the top of the uterus) and the transverse position (baby is sideways, across the uterus).
-The doctors will pay closer attention to this closer to the end of the gestation period.
+There are three ways in which a baby could be positioned inside the womb.
+They are the cephalic position (head down), breech position (buttocks down with the head at the top of the uterus), and the transverse position (baby is sideways, across the uterus).
+The doctors will pay closer attention to this as you near the end of the gestation period.